SWR-Citation-Project/swrdash/README.md

 ### Production

-We are currently using Google Cloud services.
+We are currently using AWS: [http://swrdash-env.eba-nges3stx.us-east-1.elasticbeanstalk.com/](http://swrdash-env.eba-nges3stx.us-east-1.elasticbeanstalk.com/)

+We also used Google Cloud services during the free trial period.
 The workflow includes deploying new changes with the following Google Cloud CLI command:

 ```
 gcloud app deploy